IAIK/Memory-Compression-Attacks/README.md

 # Memory Compression Attacks

-Get the libraries for the compression algorithm:
+Get the libraries for the supported compression algorithms:
 `git submodule update --init`

 Read the descriptions in the subfolders to run the experiments.